ayshasanyang/Code-Refactor/README.md

 # Responsive portfolio Pages

-Navbar-inverse was use in bootstrap to change the header and footer
+Navbar-inverse was use in bootstrap to change the header and footer color

 <img src="Assets/images/index_page1.PNG" width="300" height="250">